MABEL DAVIS ROSE

 at their peak of beauty April to June and again in October.

-display garden.
 Mrs. Alden (Mabel) Davis helped organize

 the Austin Area Garden Center and served as the Center's